Donor First (DFX): Enhancing Transparency for Donor-Advised Funds

 Since donors are such a varied group, we have some space to innovate, but we also must consider the needs of the most limited user first, then expand outward.

-By employing universal design principles to designs for donors and charities, we create a strong base for users working with the most constraints and allow ourselves to innovate on top of it for those who are interested, have the time, etc.
+By employing universal design principles to designs for donors and charities, we create a strong base for users working with the most constraints.

 Problem Statement